bkmgit/JUBE/docs/faq.rst

 This avoids the generation of incorrect result entries.
 A ``from=...`` option is not available in this case.
 Instead you can copy the patternset first to your local file by using the ``init_with`` attribute.

-Due to the independet result_entries, you will end up with the following result table if you mix the extracted pattern:
+Due to the independent result_entries, you will end up with the following result table if you mix the extracted pattern:

 .. code-block:: none